hsk81/apicache/README.md

 # API Caching Service

-Enables caching of responses for requests to up to eight different back-end API services.
+Enables caching of responses of requests to up to eight different back-end API services.

 Any incoming request is forwarded one-to-one to a via an `api-index` addressed service, where if configured an API key is attached to the outgoing request.
 The response is then cached using either `memcached` or `redis`, where the expiration time can be configured as well.